Dodonickey/BigBangRacingRevival/README.md

 # Motocraft Sever
+# NOTE: THIS SERVER IS FOR MOTOCRAFT NOT BIG BANG RACING.
 A WIP custom server for Motocraft, released by Cheetah Mobile or some other company in 2017.

 ## Important